 By encouraging and supporting staff and visitors to choose sustainable ways of transport.
 For example we offer staff bikes to borrow for work-related journeys.

-We encourage biodiversity across all our sites through our bee-keeping (see our bee blog), our kitchen garden and wild flower planting.
+We encourage biodiversity across all our sites through our Derek Jarman Pocket Park and wild flower planting.

 Involving staff and visitors in making our vision a reality